Yihe-Harry/DSA3101-Group-Project/Dashboard/README.md

 </p>

 ## Function: CTR-Based 'Real-Time' Campaign Optimizer
+This function simulates the optimising of different marketing campaigns, where the volume and type of ads presented to the customer is personalised to his/her behavior in terms of how much the customer engages with the ads.
+The engagement metric used here is Click Through Rate (CTR), and we assume that the higher the CTR, the higher the engagement and interest, and hence we send a higher volume of similar ads to the customer.

+The main ad being advertised here is a credit card, with the supplementary ads being a premium credit card, and a loan.
+A customer can choose whether to either click or ignore the ad.
+Once the CTR of the main ad exceeds 40% , we start sending supplementary ads advertising premium credit card to try and upsell the customer, as the customer shows high engagement.
+Once the CTR of the main ad reaches 60%, we start sending ads regarding loans to the customer.
+If the CTR drops below the thresholds (i.e. customer ignores ads enough times to drive down the CTR), the supplementary ads disappear at their respective thresholds.

+Similarly, for the supplementary ads, if the CTR on these ads exceed 40%, an additional link will show up, which are offers on similar products.
+The additional links will also disappear when the CTR drops below 40% on the supplementary ads.

 ## Function: Customer Churn Prediction
 This function predicts whether a specific customer is likely to churn in the future.
 It utilizes two distinct models to generate accurate predictions: